Anne Applebaum Director of the Transitions Forum

 Tanya is the Technical Support Analyst in the IT team.
 She has five years’ experience in the IT industry specialising in desktop and technical support, and also in technical training.
 Before joining the Legatum Institute, Tanya held positions in the education, financial, and retail sectors.
 She is currently completing a qualification in Microsoft Certified IT Professional.

-Tom Campbell is the Office Manager and is responsible for running the day-to-day operations of the Legatum Institute’s Charles Street offices.
-Prior to joining the Legatum team, Tom worked in the development office at Whitechapel Gallery and as Office Manager at the contemporary-art auction house, Phillips de Pury & Company.
+Tom Campbell is the Building and Office Manager and is responsible for managing the premises and day-to-day operations of the Legatum Institute’s office at 11 Charles Street.
+Prior to joining the Legatum Institute, Tom worked in the development office at Whitechapel Gallery and as Office Manager at the contemporary-art auction house, Phillips de Pury & Company.
 Tom’s professional experience also includes positions in the retail and leisure industries.
 He graduated from the University of Kent with a degree in English Literature and Theatre Studies.
 While studying, he presented a morning show on a community radio station.